kishanssg/social-catering-mvp/docs/implementation_context.md

 - Update this file after completing each major task

 ### Current Context
-- We're on Day 1 of 21-day timeline
+- We're on Day 2 of 21-day timeline (COMPLETED)
-- Foundation phase: setting up models and database
+- Backend phase: service objects and API complete
-- No business logic implemented yet
+- All business logic implemented and tested
-- No API endpoints created yet
+- All API endpoints created and deployed
-- Frontend not started yet
+- Frontend setup starting on Day 3

 ### Remember
 - PostgreSQL NOT MySQL (advisory locks use `pg_advisory_lock`)